Levivb/CalculatorSolver/README.md

-# Levivb's Calculator: The Game Solver
+# Calculator: The Game Solver

 ## What is it?
 A script to find the solutions of the puzzles in "Calculator: The Game"